jared-neumann/VictorianLogic/README.md

-# VictorianLogic
+# Semantic Change in Victorian Logic

-This project is to map the semantic change in Victorian Logic from Whately to Whewell
+This project is to map the semantic change in Victorian Logic from Whately to Whewell.